cs-fullstack-2019-spring/python-arraycollections-cw-tdude0175/README.md

 b) Print William's nickname

 ### Problem 4:
-Create an array of 5 numbers. <strong>Using a loop</strong>, print the elements in the array reverse order.
+Create an array of 5 numbers. <strong>Using a loop</strong>, print the elements in the array reverse order. <strong>Do not use a function</strong>

 ### Problem 5:
 Create a function that will have a hard coded array then ask the user for a number.
 Use the userInput to state how many numbers in an array are higher, lower, or equal to it.